h2oai/h2ogpt/docs/README_CLIENT.md

 from src.vision.utils_vision import img_to_base64

 # local files would only work if server on same system as client
+# for img_to_base64, str_bytes=True or False will work.
+True is for internal use for LLaVa gradio communication only
 urls = ['https://raw.githubusercontent.com/open-mmlab/mmdeploy/main/tests/data/tiger.jpeg',
         img_to_base64('tests/driverslicense.jpeg'),
         img_to_base64('tests/receipt.jpg'),